thoughtbot/carnival/README.md

 $ cabal install --dependencies-only --enable-tests
 ```

-The `bin/setup` script is idempotent, so you can simply re-run that to
+The `bin/setup` script is idempotent, so you can also re-run that to install the
-install all of the dependencies for you if you prefer.

-It is entirely possible that the introduction of a new dependency
-requires upgrades of existing dependencies.
-This situation can be
-difficult to manage depending on the exact circumstances and may result
-in "cabal hell".
+new dependencies.

-Thanks to the introduction of sandboxes, one can always reset from
+If you run into dependency issues, you can always reset from scratch:
-scratch:

 ```
 $ cabal sandbox delete
 $ ./bin/setup
 ```

-This process should always work as long as there is a valid set of
+This process should always work as long as there is a valid set of dependency
-dependency versions available.
+versions available.

+### Freeze

+Freezing means that after dependencies are resolved, exact versions for all
+packages are written to a `config.cabal` file.
+This ensures that all developers,
+the CI server, and deployments will use the *exact* same versions of all
+dependencies.

+There is one notable exception: `base`.

+This package represents GHC itself and enforcing all developers to use the same
+exact version it too strict.
+For this reason, after running `cabal freeze`, we
+manually replace the exactly specified `base` version in `cabal.config` with a
+more lenient constraint.

+If you need to re-run `cabal freeze` be sure to retain the more lenient
+constraint on `base`.